 The museum has limited accommodation facility at the moment (only 4 rooms) for visitors to stay, but the nearby Barkul has varying staying options in a property managed by Odisha Tourism Development Corporation.

 Besides the museum and a scenic boat ride in Lake Chilika, a traveller can also explore the rustic rural life of fisherfolk and farmers and the historic temple of Dakshya Prajapati at nearby Banapur.
 Chilika is also a heaven for seafood lovers.
 With prior intimation, the museum can arrange delicious ethnic lunch at its premises.

 Also, Read Here:

 The pankha is a pinnacle of traditional Odia creation, but its process starts in nature.

-During my travel to Nayakapatna village near Raghurajpur in Puri District I had got a chance how and who procure the leaves, process them before they appear in zigzag folds of yellow-green leaves.
+During my travel to Nayakapatna village near Raghurajpur in Puri District, I had got a chance how and who procure the leaves, process them before they appear in zigzag folds of yellow-green leaves.
 A special set of tools known as lekhani are used for etching the processed leaves.
 It is not an easy task.
 You need patience and perfection.
-First it is drawn in a pencil and then in a lekhani.
+First, it is drawn in a pencil and then in a lekhani.
 Colours are filled at the end.
 The style is influenced by patachitra painting.

 Looking closely at this masterpiece time and again I am reminded of how incredible Odia art has been for centuries.
 However, sadly with the penetration of foreign goods, especially the Chinese market the glory is fading away at a pace that was never thought up before.
-But there is a hope as long as there is support of museums like Purvasha and art connoisseurs.
+But there is hope as long as there is a support of museums like Purvasha and art connoisseurs.
 Fingers crossed!